Apple takes high road in China smartphone standoff with Xiaomi

 However, some were already asking what Apple's next driver of growth in China would be and how the firm would fend off Xiaomi's longer-term challenge.

 Xiaomi unveiled the Mi Note earlier this month, its challenger to Apple's iPhone 6 Plus.
-At 2299 yuan (244 pounds) for a model with 16 gigabytes of memory, the Mi Note costs almost two-thirds less than its Apple rival.
+At 2299 yuan ($371) for a model with 16 gigabytes of memory, the Mi Note costs almost two-thirds less than its Apple rival.

 The Chinese firm, which sold its first phone just over three years ago, has also been moving into other personal and home devices that would be compatible with Xiaomi phones, helping it retain users.